Reinforced Informativeness Optimization for Long-Form Retrieval-Augmented Generation: Introduction

+While RAG mitigates hallucination in long-form generation by grounding models on retrieved evidence~\cite{ren2025self, li2025search,wang2025unveiling}, several challenges remain unresolved.
+First, LLMs often misuse factual information~\cite{gao2023enabling, wang2026bee}, either due to residual hallucination or failure to extract the correct evidence from lengthy retrieved documents.
+Besides, generated answers frequently exhibit limited informativeness~\cite{ren2025llm}, failing to comprehensively incorporate and reuse the available evidence.
+Recent efforts such as prompt engineering and template-based supervised fine-tuning (SFT) partially alleviate these issues~\cite{DBLP:conf/acl/00040LMZHLZ25}, yet they rely heavily on strong annotation signals and external guidance.
+Moreover, these methods restrict models’ self-evolution and often reduce generalization and diversity~\cite{shao2024deepseekmath}, making them less adaptable to LFQA tasks across diverse domains.

+Recently, reinforcement learning (RL) has improved LLMs in math and short-form QA by optimizing outcome-based feedback~\cite{DBLP:journals/corr/abs-2510-08964,DBLP:journals/corr/abs-2512-21625,DBLP:conf/aaai/ZhanTWLWS26}.
+However, RL for LFQA is bottlenecked by reward design.
+Many standard rewards assume an exact-match notion of correctness, which does not apply to open-ended long-form answers.
+Rule-based outcome reward modelings~(ORMs) are difficult to specify for diverse responses~\cite{guo2025deepseek,li2025search}.
+Moreover, long-form scoring is often unstable and hard to verify, even under well-guided evaluation protocols~\cite{zhang2024longreward}.
+Reward models can also miss key evidence under long references, yielding misleading signals (Figure~\ref{fig:case}).
+Such instability can effectively sparsify the reward signal, further suppressing self-exploration and self-evolution during RL~\cite{guo2025deepseek}.

+To address these challenges, we propose RioRAG, a \underline{R}einforced \underline{I}nformativeness \underline{O}ptimization-based RL method for long-form RAG.
+RioRAG aims to improve factual coverage with stable, verifiable reward learning.
+First, it defines informativeness as an externally verifiable objective and derives rewards from evidence support rather than heuristic lexical rules.
+Second, it employs a nugget-centric hierarchical verifier with length-adaptive scoring to provide fine-grained and action-discriminative feedback.
+This design mitigates reward sparsity and enables self-evolution of smaller policy models, without relying on handcrafted policy supervision or strong teacher-model distillation (\eg sequential SFT).
 Extensive experiments on two published benchmarks, LongFact and RAGChecker, with zero-shot evaluation show that the RioRAG achieves superior performance compared with a series of state-of-the-art methods, demonstrating the effectiveness of the proposed innovations.